boxblinkracer/ranorex-testrail/README.md

 It's time to enter your credentials:

-* **TestRailURL**: Your TestRail URL, e.g. https://mycompany.testrail.io
+* **TestRailURL**: Your TestRail URL, e.g. "https://mycompany.testrail.io"

 * **TestRailUsername**: Your TestRail username

 * **TestRailPassword**: Your TestRail password

-* **TestRailTestRunID: **The prepared Test Run in TestRail that you want to send results to, e.g. "R30"
+* **TestRailTestRunID**: The prepared Test Run in TestRail that you want to send results to, e.g. "R30"